The Goldsboro News-Argus: History

 In 1922, the Argus became an afternoon publication, and in the same year another newspaper, The Goldsboro News was founded.
 The News was a morning paper, initiated by Roland Beasley, John Beasley, Matt H. Allen, R.E.
 Powell, W.W.
 Minton and John D. Langston.

 After a man named Talbot Patrick obtained controlling interest over both newspapers in 1929, both papers were merged.
 During the winter of 1933, the Goldsboro News-Argus completed negotiations to move to a new location, a brick building formerly belonging to the Goldsboro Grocery Company.
 By May 1934, the new building was put to use, and later in 1964 it underwent renovation and expansion.
 Patrick continued serving as the paper's publisher until October 1, 1953.

 Having outgrown the previous building and its publication capacity, the newspaper had a new building designed by architect Conrad Wessell, which was occupied by 1970.

 In October 1953, a North Carolina printing company named Wayne Printing Co., Inc. bought the Goldsboro News-Argus from Patrick and other stockholders.
 The new publisher and president of the company was Hal H. Tanner Sr, who in turn was succeeded in these roles in 1984 by his son, Hal Tanner Jr., and grandson, Hal H. Tanner III.

-Management

-The staff in 2021 included the following: